iclr-blogposts/2023/_posts/2022-12-01-facial-poisoning.md

 {% include figure.html path="assets/img/2022-12-01-facial-poisoning/oblivious-attack.gif" class="img-fluid" %}

-To confirm this, the paper included a study where Fawkes was pitted against various feature extractors ordered chronologically.
-While the original _Fawkes v0.3_ was utterly ineffective against any model apart from WebFace, the updated v1.0 could transfer its attack to other extractors like _VGGFace_, _FaceNet_, and _ArcFace_.
+To confirm this, the paper included a study where _Fawkes_ was pitted against various feature extractors ordered chronologically.
+While the original _Fawkes v0.3_ was utterly ineffective against any model apart from _WebFace_, the updated v1.0 could transfer its attack to other extractors like _VGGFace_, _FaceNet_, and _ArcFace_.
 However, while _Fawkes v1.0_ provided a perfect (100%) error rate on the _Celeb1M_ model (the one it was trained to target), it failed miserably against more recent extractors like _MagFace_<d-cite key="meng2021magface"></d-cite> or _CLIP_.
 A similar trend was also observed when using _LowKey_.
-While it fared better than Fawkes and could transfer its attack to MagSafe, LowKey failed to break the fine-tuned _CLIP_ model trained by the authors.
+While it fared better than _Fawkes_ and could transfer its attack to MagSafe, LowKey failed to break the fine-tuned _CLIP_ model trained by the authors.

 To provide more credence to their findings, the authors also illustrated how users who downloaded an older model (_Fawkes v0.3_, for example) could not 'regain' their privacy by switching to an updated attack.
 For brevity, this post does not go into the specifics, but we encourage interested readers to look at the paper and additional supplementary material.
 ***

-#### Robustness doesn't come at the cost of accuracy
+#### Robustness shouldn't come at the cost of accuracy

 A potential caveat for the _adaptive_ and _oblivious_ defenses is that increased robustness may come at the cost of decreased accuracy.
 For example, the CLIP model is much more robust than all the other feature extractors, but its clean accuracy falls slightly below the best models.
 In most cases, a trainer might be hesitant to deploy a _CLIP_-based model if only a small minority of users try to attack the system.